raul23/LyricsScraping/README.md

 # lyrics-scrapers
 ## Description
 Crawl and scrap lyrics websites.
+For the moment, only [one site](https://bit.ly/2k5r0SX) is supported.
+But I will eventually support another lyrics website that provides an API for easy retrieval of useful data about a song.
 ## Folders description
 * `database/` : SQL schema for creating the database that stores the relevant scraped data such as the artist's name, the song's title, and more importantly